kruebling/bali-rafactor/README.md

 # Log
   1. Project worked fine at home, cat chewed through laptop charger, had to catch bus to school (10:00)

   2. Change migrations, update gems, refactor models.
+(10:30)

   3. Refactor controllers, adjust methods for tracking order status.
 Change log in form to only accept password and no password confirmation, come back to fix this and encrypt password later.
+(11:00)

+  4. Fix bug on user creation to associate a user with an account.
+If User.save associate that user with a new instance of Account.(11:30)

 # AJAX Checklist